UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 ```
 - phiblast.txt were analyzed by RepeatFinder for SRA datasets with KjaBURP search hits with QLLVW core peptides.

-# Seqkit-grep search of QLLVW motifs in unassembled data
+# Seqkit2-grep search of QLLVW motif in unassembled data
 *Unassembled RNA-seq data was searched for the presence of the stephanotic acid core peptide motif QLLVW with seqkit from 6frame-translated raw read data as follows:*

 - **a.
-Seqkit-grep-QLLVW-search**
+Seqkit2-grep search for QLLVW motif**
-  - Seqkit (v2.3.0) grep command was used to search unassembled, 6-frame-translated RNA-seq data for the core peptide motif QLLVW with the following command. unassembled, 6frame-translated RNA-seq data was generated as for PHI-BLAST search of unassembled RNA-seq data (steps 1-8).
+  - Seqkit (v2.3.0) grep command was used to search unassembled, 6-frame translated RNA-seq data for the core peptide motif QLLVW with the following command.
+Unassembled, 6frame-translated RNA-seq data was generated as for PHI-BLAST search of unassembled RNA-seq data (steps 1-8).
 ```
 #!/bin/bash
 #SBATCH --job-name=seqkit-grep-QLLVW